BrianDoce/Customer-Segmentation-Project/README.md

 Continuing with my analysis, I thought that it would be useful to use the purchase date of customers to see the season each customer bought their item.
 This provides us with insight on what seasons are popular amongst customers.
 ![Count of Seasons](image-1.png)
+We can see based on this visualization that the warmer seasons (Spring and Summer) are more popular

 Finally, I wanted to see how age correleated with how much a customer purchased in a single transaction.
 ![Age vs. Transaction](image-2.png)